 Due to the positions of trust that are inherent in the provision of active, high quality sport activities, volunteers shall be required to undergo a screening process based on the duties assigned by the Association.
-The screening process will be comprised of a variety of measures and includes a Police Record Check for all Volunteers.
+The screening process will be comprised of a variety of measures and includes a Vulnerable Sector Check for all Volunteers.

-The Volunteer Screening policy will be fully implemented prior to commencing each season.
-Elements of the policy, specifically, the Police Check requirement will be implemented immediately for the season.
+The Volunteer Screening policy will be fully implemented by the 2015 season and ongoing.
+Elements of the policy, specifically, the Police Check requirement will be implemented each season.
+(Police Checks on file with the WSA will be deemed valid for three years as long as they do not expire within the applicable season)